JoshMermel/JoshMermel.github.io/_posts/2015-09-08-Move-Brute-Force.md

 I made a minor change to my board class here to make the move_* functions truen false if they failed to change the board state (not shown).

-The above function depth first explores a trie where every node held the state of the board after the sequence of steps leading to it.
-This design made it easy to ignore fruitless subsequences.
-Whenever I encountered a move that didn't change the board state, I stopped exploring that branch of the tree.
+The above function then depth first explores a tree where every node holds the state of the board after the sequence of steps leading to it.
+The change to the board class made it easy to ignore fruitless subsequences.
+Whenever I encountered a move that didn't change the board state, I stopped exploring that branch of the tree (line 13).

 ####The Good
  - Much faster than V1